 Whip Your Hot Chocolate

 An immersion blender will whip air into your hot chocolate, taking your seasonal beverage to the next level.
 A far cry from boring, watery instant hot chocolate, whipped homemade hot chocolate has a light, frothy consistency.

 If you don't have an immersion blender, you can transfer the hot chocolate to a regular blender and blitz it for a few seconds.
 (Do this very carefully, since hot liquids can splatter and cause serious burns.)
 If you have neither of these (or if you're making hot chocolate during a power outage), you can just give it a vigorous whip with a hand whisk.

-Finally, you can elevate your hot chocolate with whipped cream, cinnamon, flavored syrups, and of course, for the ultimate hot chocolate, a shot of brandy, cognac, bourbon, Baileys Irish Cream, Kahlúa, amaretto, peppermint schnapps, rum, or tequila.
+Finally, you can make a richer and more elegant hot chocolate by adding whipped cream, cinnamon, flavored syrups, or for the ultimate hot chocolate, a shot of brandy, cognac, bourbon, Baileys Irish Cream, Kahlúa, amaretto, peppermint schnapps, rum, or tequila.

 Here's a simple recipe for a delicious homemade hot chocolate: